rscgithubveracode/aws-account-onboarding-lambda-clone/README.md

 Alternatively, you can run the following commands if your profile is already setup,

-`$ aws cloudformation package --template-file template.yml --s3-bucket <your-s3-bucket-name-from-step-1> --output-template-file out.yml`
+`$ aws --profile <your-profile-name> --region <region-in-which-you-want-this-created> cloudformation package --template-file template.yml --s3-bucket <your-s3-bucket-name-from-step-1> --output-template-file out.yml`

 Make sure you have an out.yml file generated.

-`$ aws cloudformation deploy --template-file out.yml --stack-name <enter-a-lambda-function-name> --capabilities CAPABILITY_NAMED_IAM`
+`$ aws --profile <your-profile-name> --region <region-in-which-you-want-this-created> cloudformation deploy --template-file out.yml --stack-name <enter-a-lambda-function-name> --capabilities CAPABILITY_NAMED_IAM`

 You should see a successfully created stack message.